kandev/lamp/README.md

-# Ready for yse LAMP server #
+# Ready for use LAMP server #
 Optimized for flexibility and security.
-Best practices preconfigured.
+Best practices included.

+## Key ingredients ##
 * Based on Ubuntu 20.04
 * MariaDB 10.3
 * PHP 7.4